-Tagert and Green Wilson Huts are most frequently accessed from the Ashcroft trailhead (9,500’).
+The Lindley hut is most frequently accessed from the Ashcroft trailhead (9,500’).
 Parking for hut users is in the lower lot on the East side of the road.
 From the trailhead this route follows the Castle Creek Road South and passes the Pine Creek Cookhouse after 1 1/2 miles.
-Past the Cookhouse this route is continually exposed to serious backcountry avalanche terrain.
-The route can either continue to follow the Castle Creek Road or, it can take the Hunley nordic trail on the Eastern side of the valley to the fork of the Cooper Basin and Pearl Pass Roads where the two routes merge.
-From here the route follows the Pearl Pass road up the Castle Creek Valley.
-About 1/2 mile before the hut the route passes the Mace cabin on the right and negotiates steep switchbacks before reaching the huts on the East side of Castle Creek.
-Note: the route to the Tagert and Green Wilson travels through the Ashcroft Ski Touring nordic center.
+Past the Cookhouse this route is exposed to serious backcountry avalanche terrain.
+From here the route can either continue to follow the Castle Creek Road or it can take the Hunley nordic trail on the Eastern side of the valley.
+These alternative routes merge and the route then follows the Cooper Basin Road across Castle Creek and up Cooper Creek to 10,500’ where the hut access road drops a few hundred yards South to the Hut.
+Note: The route to the Lindley travels through the Ashcroft Ski Touring nordic center.
 AST kindly allows hut users to use the Hunley nordic trail if they wish to travel on the East side of the Valley.
 Please do not use any of the other nordic trails.
 Routes to and between the huts are not marked or maintained.

 Travel Highway 82 upvalley from Glenwood Springs or downvalley from Aspen to a large roundabout approximately 1 mile outside of Aspen.
 Follow the obvious signs for Castle Creek Road and Ashcroft.
 Follow Castle Creek Road approximately 11 miles to the dead end winter closure at Ashcroft.